6 Tips to Incorporate Organic Modern Decor Style in Your Home on a Budget

 6. Show Off Unique Features

 If you live in an older home or a space with strange quirks and features, it can be a creative and unique opportunity to work with them and weave them into your dashing space rather than trying to hide them.
-That chipping brick wall can add character, and that clunky radiator can become your single splash of a vintage touch.
+That chipping brick wall can add character, and that exposed wood beam can become your single splash of a vintage touch.

 In short, the quirks in your home don’t have to be an eyesore!
 They’re unique elements — and they can help turn your space into art with no extra cost to you.